Police: Man hurt in shooting outside synagogue near Miami

-MIAMI — Police say someone got out of a car and opened fire on a 58-year-old man who was approaching a synagogue near Miami.
+MIAMI — Police say someone got out of a car and opened fire on a 68-year-old man who was approaching a synagogue near Miami.

 Miami-Dade police detective Alvaro Zabaleta tells news outlets someone got out of a black Chevrolet Impala around 6:30 p.m.
-Sunday and shot the man multiple times in the legs as he neared the front door of the Young Israel of Greater Miami Temple.
-The victim was taken to Aventura Hospital where he underwent surgery and is listed in stable condition.
+Sunday and shot the man multiple times in the legs near the front door of the Young Israel of Greater Miami Temple.
+The victim was taken to Aventura Hospital where he underwent surgery and is in stable condition.

 Police are investigating.

-Note: This story has been corrected to show the victim’s age is 68, not 58.